-It’s been the Dior week here on the blog, and I’m so excited to be writing about this new foundation release that’s stolen my heart!
-It’s no secret that my favourite foundation of all time remains to be the Dior Diorskin Star Foundation ($64, available here) which I have probably talked to death on this blog.
+The new Dior Forever foundation is very similar in appearance to its sister, the Diorskin Star Foundation, sharing Natalie Portman as the face of the launch.
 With so many high-tech foundation releases in the last couple of years from many high-end brands, it’s difficult to say what else could be new and different.
 But I must say that the new release, Dior is really delivering on that flawless skin manifesto with an unbeatable matte formula!

-Dior Diorskin Forever Foundation | Primer and Makeup in One
+Dior Forever Foundation: Primer and Makeup in One

-Unlike the buildable medium-to-full coverage, satin finish of the Diorskin Star Foundation, the Diorskin Forever Foundation has a fuller coverage with a matte finish.
+Unlike the buildable medium-to-full coverage, satin finish of the Diorskin Star Foundation, the Forever Foundation has a fuller coverage with a matte finish.
 The Diorskin Forever Foundation has oil-controlling properties that helps control shine, and corrects the complexion (redness, and unevenness) with no mask-like effect despite the matte finish.
-The formula has a soft-focus ingredient, similar to the Diorskin Star Foundation (it was hailed as the selfie foundation when it first launched), and helps reflect light and adding radiance on the skin.
-The formula is supposedly able to last for a good 16 hours, however I’ve yet to had to wear it that long yet (Although in a couple of months, I can certainly put this to test).
+I can’t really comment on this as I have normal-dry skin, and rarely has issues with oil.

 Sunscreen & Skincare Properties